mac-comp127/painter/README.md

 <img src="doc/images/finished-project.png" width="512">

-## Step 0: Understand your starting point and creating a relationships diagram
+## Step 0: Understand your starting point and create a class diagram

 You start with the following classes: